RESOURCES

 2018: The Journal of Neuroscience

-Aging and hearing loss lead to increased neural responses to sounds in the auditory cortex compared to younger people.
+Aging and hearing loss lead to increased neural responses to sounds in the auditory cortex.
 Enhanced neural activity to sound may be a physiological mechanism underlying the difficulty that older adults have with ignoring irrelevant sound information.

 2018: Journal of Experimental Psychology: HPP